Cloud-based field service softwareOur blog Using predictive analytics to improve field service management

 Statistical analysis of historical data

-In field service management, predictive analytics can be used to analyze the data from previous service calls to create statistical models that help to forecast what will happen in the future.
-For example, analytics algorithms can help to determine the probability of customer behaviors, equipment failures, field technician performance, stock levels for particular parts and many other items.
+In field service management analytics, data from previous service calls is analyzed to create statistical models that help forecast future trends.
+For example, analytics algorithms can help to determine the probability of customer behaviors, equipment failures, field technician performance, stock levels for particular parts, and many other items.

 Understanding the benefits